stefantruehl/databases-lab-environment/README.md

 This is a very simple, quick, dirty, and ugly project that is supposed to help students to spin up a local database environment.
 This environnement can, for example be used to complete (most) lab exercises of my database lectures.

-In fact, it is simply a [Docker Compose file](https://docs.docker.com/compose/) (plus some dockerfile) that allows you to quickly spin up containers on your local machine.
+In fact, it is simply a [Docker Compose file](https://docs.docker.com/compose/) (plus some dockerfile) that allows you to quickly build and spin up containers on your local machine.

 The environment consists of:
 1. **PostgreSQL**: database server ([link-1](https://en.wikipedia.org/wiki/PostgreSQL), [link-2](https://www.postgresql.org/)).